owaits/AvolitesTitanCueTrack/README.md

 # Avolites Titan Cue Track

-Cue Track is intended to be used with an Avolites Titan Lighting Console where a backup scenario is required where the current cue is synchronised between a master and backup console.
-It uses a WebAPI connection to the two consoles to read the current cue from the master and replicate that on a backup console running the same show.
+Cue Track is intended to be used with an Avolites Titan Lighting Console where a backup scenario synchronises the live cue between a master and backup console.
+It uses a WebAPI connection between the two consoles to read the current cue from the master and replicate that on the backup console running the same show.
 In addition to the live cue it will also sychronise the current set list track ensuring that master and backup consoles are always on the same page.
 You may run this program on a seperate computer on on the backup console.

 # Getting Started